Rayak Air Base: Hawker Hunters

 Lebanon's Hawker Hunter jets, much like the rest of its grounded fixed-wing jets, are stored at Rayak.
 In 2007 the LAF began the process of restoring the Hunters to airworthy condition.
 Initially these were to be used against the Fatah al-Islam terrorist group which the army was battling during the Nahr el-Bared Operation, but this operation ended before the air force was able to complete their restoration.
 During November 2008, the air force made three Hunters operational, and displayed them during Lebanon's 65th independence anniversary on November 22, 2008.
 The base has always been considered to be the home of those aircraft; however, during the eighties the Hunters had to move to Hallat strip due to the close proximity of the air base to Syria.
 The Hunters later returned to the base, yet were grounded during 1994.
 All fights during 2008, after restoration, were carried out from this base.

 Attacks

 Like the rest of Lebanon's airports, the runways at Rayak were bombed by the Israeli Air Force on July 13, 2006, during the 2006 Lebanon War.
 A bomb on each runway was sufficient to punch deep holes and render the airport disabled.

+Planned redevelopment and conversion to a civilian airport

+Ever since Lebanon's broader efforts to expand its aviation infrastructure beyond Beirut Airport by the reopening of Qlayaat airport for civilian use by the Lebanese government on June 6, 2026, there have been similar plans to convert Rayak Air Base into a civil airport in order to serve the Bekaa Valley region.
+All plans are currently in the preliminary study and legislative proposal stage.
+No concrete plans for reconstruction have yet started.